Investigator, Howard Hughes Medical Institute

 Understanding the causes of brain disorders, particularly among children, presents unique challenges.
 The brain is less accessible than other organs; typical screening tests, such as MRI, are not as predictive as once thought; and it has become apparent that multiple mutations may, individually, cause the same disorder, while any given mutation may lead to many different clinical presentations.

-Genetic sequencing technology allows researchers to look across all possible genes for a culprit, without introducing any bias based on preconceptions about the disorder.
-Dr. Gleeson uses high-throughput exome sequencing to investigate the causes of pediatric brain disorders, often among children in highly susceptible families.
-The results have implications for not only the diagnosis, but also the treatment of patients.
-And the discoveries also support Dr. Gleeson’s overarching goal: to better understand the development of the human brain.
+Genetic sequencing technology allows researchers to look across all possible genes for a culprit, without introducing any bias or preconceptions.
+Dr. Gleeson uses high throughput exome and genome sequencing to investigate the causes of pediatric brain disorders among children in highly susceptible families.
+In addition to aiding diagnosis and treatment, these discoveries support Dr. Gleeson’s overarching goal: to better understand the development of the human brain.

-Because disorders caused by single-gene mutations are extremely scarce within the general population, Dr. Gleeson collaborates with physician-scientists in the Middle East, North Africa and Central Asia, where consanguineous marriage between relatives as close as first cousins is common, to recruit affected families.
-In these families, two unaffected parents often produce more than one affected child.
-Using samples from these families, the Gleeson laboratory identifies likely variations and builds a model, using stem cells, mice, cell biology or biochemistry-based methods, to predict the mechanism responsible.
+Because individual mutations can be very rare, Dr. Gleeson collaborates with physician-scientists in the Middle East, North Africa, and Central Asia, where consanguineous marriage between relatives as close as first cousins is common, to recruit affected families.
+Using samples from these families, the Gleeson laboratory identifies likely variations and builds a model, using a variety of methods, to predict the mechanism responsible.

-To date, the Gleeson laboratory has enrolled more than 3,000 families and examined more than 4,000 exomes, the largest single-lab experience in the US.
-From the growing candidate gene list, the lab prioritizes candidate genes that suggest possible treatments, often for conditions thought to be untreatable.
-In recent work, the Gleeson lab identified a rare form of autism that involves epileptic seizures and intellectual deficits in three Middle Eastern families, and pinpointed its cause to be a mutation in the gene BCKDK.
-This mutation blocks the action of an enzyme that prevents the metabolism of essential, branched-chain amino acids.
-Recent work points to the effectiveness of treatment with dietary branched chain amino acids to treat this form of autism and epilepsy.
+To date, the Gleeson laboratory has enrolled more than 4,000 families and examined more than 4,000 exomes, among the largest single-lab experience in the U.S. From the growing candidate gene list, the lab prioritizes genes that suggest possible treatments, often for conditions thought to be untreatable.
+In recent work, the Gleason lab identified a rare form of autism and traced its cause to a mutation in the gene BCKDK that blocks the action of an enzyme that prevents the metabolism of essential branched-chain amino acids.
+Recent work points to the effectiveness of treatment with these amino acids for this form of autism and epilepsy.